907sjl/referrals_powerbi/README.md

 One way to measure access to care is timeliness.
 Long delays to see a healthcare provider can speak to availability issues, either a lack of resources or inefficiencies that result in a less than optimal conversion of referrals into appointments.
 Long delays can also speak to accomodation issues or accessibility issues if patients have difficulty attending their scheduled appointments.
 This project is an example of a report that I created to look at the process times for referred patients at specialty clinics.

+### Why Power BI?
+Why would I choose Power BI to create this report?
+Power BI reports are both quick to manipulate and page formatted.
+The combination of Power Query M Scripts and DAX measure calculations makes Power BI extremely nimble, as does the visual design interface for building reports.
+There is a plethora of community support and freely accessible training for those who are new to Power BI.
+A dashboard created in Power BI can also function as a page formatted report.
+If you are faced with a typical business intelligence, iterative reprototyping scenario where exploratory analysis is refined into repeatable process measurement then Power BI is a good choice.

 ### Overview
 Click [here](https://907sjl.github.io/referrals_powerbi/referrals_report) for an overview of the report.
 The numerical values in these reports are fabricated and do not represent any real healthcare organization.